 Welcome to The Earlwood Wanderers Cricket Club

 Welcome to the start of a new season at Earlwood Wanderers Cricket Club.
 Rosanna Fagan and Carla Beheram are the club Co-Secretaries and your ‘go-to’ people for any issues regarding your child or the team.
 We along with the EWCC Committee aim for our children to enjoy the great game of cricket by providing the framework for the teams to play.
-We have outlined below key details to ensure all are aware of the core components of participation for players and spectators during the season along with Covid-19 restrictions (if any) which will be updated along the way by Cricket Australia.
+We have outlined below key details to ensure all are aware of the core components of participation for players and spectators during the season which will be updated along the way by Cricket Australia.

 Season start and Age Groups

-Season 2022 starts on the 10 September 2022 and goes through to 26 March 2023.
-Younger age groups will likely start later…we’ll keep you informed by our website and facebook page.
-There is no play in January.
+Season 2023 starts in September/October (depending on age group and goes through the end of March 2024…we’ll keep you informed by our website and Facebook page.
+There is no play in the January school holidays.

 Age Groups are Stage 1(under 9), Under 11, Under 13, Under 15 and Under 17.
 Note girls are permitted to play down two age groups until they turn 14.

 What are the main items I get for my fees of $123

 - Use of team kit including bats, protective gear and balls for matches

 - Use of training facilities and equipment

 - Insurance & association fees